Gathering your friends and family for a game of bowling is always a fun time.

 Well, it helps maintain an even playing field by ensuring there is enough space for each bowler to get ready for their turn without interfering with another player’s game.

-Additionally, having too many people in one lane increases wait times between turns and slows down the game overall – which isn’t fun for anyone!
+Having too many people in one lane increases wait times between turns and slows down the game overall – which isn’t fun for anyone!

 How Many Players Can Bowl At Once?